begin-theadventure/r5reloaded-upllers/README.md

 3. r5r-upller-all.sh - depot and git scripts.

-4. r5r_flowstate-upller-scripts.sh - This script is recommended for Flowstate.
+4. r5r_flowstate-upller-scripts.sh - this script is recommended for Flowstate.

 They work in the current directory so put them in the game folder.
 Before using, allow executing.